washedgram/discord-bot/README.md

 npm install
 node main
 ```
-*only run `npm install` the first time you run the code, this installs the necessary packages if you don't have them already.
+*only run `npm install` the first time you run this code; it installs the necessary packages if you don't have them already.
-*run `node --inspect main.js` for debugging purposes (a Node.js debugging inspector will run alongside your bot)
+*you can run `node --inspect main` instead of `node main` for debugging purposes (a Node.js debugging inspector will run alongside your bot)

 ## Just got it set up, what next?
-- The rest takes place inside Discord.
-- Once `main.js` is running (you should see a message saying 'You are now logged in'), message `!help` in any channel that the bot can access.
+- Once `main.js` is running (you should see a message saying 'You are now logged in'), type `!help` in any channel that the bot can access.
-- Your bot will stay online as long as the Terminal / Command Prompt window is left alive.
+- Your bot will stay online in your server as long as the Terminal / Command Prompt window from which it was launched is left alive.
-- Here's some sample outputs when the bot is functioning correctly:
+- Here's some sample outputs you might see when the bot is online and functioning correctly:

   ![title](https://github.com/washedgram/discord-bot/blob/master/example%20ss.jpg)